Coyoteq1/VAutomationEvents/README.md

 ---

-**VAuto Arena System** - *Enhancing the V Rising experience through automation and advanced tooling.*
+**VAuto Automation System** - *Enhancing the V Rising experience through automation and advanced tooling.*

 For more information, explore our [documentation](docs/) or join our [community](https://discord.gg/your-server).